albanieto/aDNA-analysis/README.md

 ### Required packages
 - samtools (for indexing: *.bai*)
 - freebayes (for the calling variant: *.vcf*)
 - beagle (for the imputed: *.vcf.gz* <- compressed file.
-If the provided script is used, it will be designated such that * .imputed.vcf.gz *)
+If the provided script is used, it will be designated like *.imputed.vcf.gz*)

 All these applications can be installed through the Linux terminal quickly: